 - Unit 2: Stage 2 Lunge

 - Unit 2: Stage 3 Lunge

 The model will allow candidates to be assessed on a 1:1 basis (one candidate to one assessor) or small groups for Lunge and Ride; however relevant National Government guidelines regarding social distancing and travel restrictions must be followed.

-Candidates can now contact a BHS Approved Riding School, Training Centre or Assessment Centre with a view to taking an assessment, and the centre will organise an assessor.
+Candidates can now contact a BHS Approved Riding School, BHS Approved Training Centre or BHS Assessment Centre (suitable for the assessment required) with a view to taking an assessment, and the centre will organise an assessor.
 The assessment date and time will be agreed between the candidate, centre and the assessor.
 The candidate pays their assessment fee to the centre.
-All assessments are held on a 1:1 basis, one candidate to one assessor.
 Please download our Candidate Guidance During Covid-19 for full details of this process.

 Assessment Centre Requirements

 One of the significant changes that we have implemented is to revise our assessment centre requirements for delivery of the assessments.
 We have revised our assessment centre requirements, as follows:

 The candidate can be assessed at any BHS Approved Riding School